damianSwieboda/js-scrapper/README.md

 6. [Stay in Touch](#stay-in-touch)

 ## Overview
-This Node.js application is designed for web scraping purposes.
+Application is designed for web scraping purposes.
 It fetches HTML content from a specified URL, analyzes the structure to find the primary unordered list with direct children, and retrieves the last list item.
+The implementation adheres strictly to using the standard JavaScript libraries available in the Node.js runtime environment.

 ## Installation
-Ensure you have Node.js installed on your machine.
-Clone the repository and install dependencies using npm:
+Ensure you have Node.js (version >= 20.11.1) and npm (version >= 10.2.4) installed on your machine.
+Clone the repository using npm:

 ```bash
 $ git clone https://github.com/damianSwieboda/js-scrapper.git
 $ cd js-scrapper
 $ npm install
 ```

 ## Usage
 To run the application, use the following command structure: